Sigmmma/c20/src/content/h1/tags/readme.md

 thanks:
   - to: Kavawuvi
     for: Information about invalid tags
+  - to: Vaporeon
+    for: Information about modified stun values in Custom Edition
 ---

 **Tags** are the fundamental unit of resources which comprise a [map][].
 They come in many different types (sometimes called tag _classes_ or _groups_), each with a predefined structure and data fields.
 Tags can [reference](#tag-references-and-paths) other tags, forming a tree-like structure of all resources necessary to compile a map.

 The name "tag" was inspired by [XML tags][about-xml], which also have types and a structure with fields.
 However, unlike XML, Halo's tags are a binary format rather than plain text.
 To create and edit tags, you need to use purpose-built tools like [the HEK][hek], [MEK][], or [Invader][].

+Each version of the game has a slightly different tag set in its maps.
+Not only are there Xbox-specific tag types like [model][] and [shader_transparent_generic][], but PC tags are based on a pre-release version of Xbox tags.
+Gearbox also made several changes to [damage_effect][] stuns in Custom Edition tags only.
+Be aware of this when extracting tags with [Refinery][] or [invader-extract][invader#invader-extract].

 # Tag structure
 ## Tag references and paths